openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 #### Show us a picture of something, you have always wanted to share!

-This is â€žTigerâ€œ, our wild cat taking a nap amongst the raspberries in the very early spring sun.
+This is „Tiger“, our wild cat taking a nap amongst the raspberries in the very early spring sun.

-#### You couldnâ€™t live withoutâ€¦
+#### You couldn’t live without…

 My family.